lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 disconnect during cleanup
 ```

-> **Rule:** Initialization resolves and validates dependencies before runtime begins; `Heartbeat` performs only the continuous operate explicitly assigned to that runtime path.
+> **Rule:** Initialization resolves and validates dependencies before runtime begins; `Heartbeat` performs only the continuous work explicitly assigned to that runtime path.

 ---

 #### 32.16 Necessary `Heartbeat` Loops Should Be Documented

-When the reason for continuous operate is not immediately obvious, the code should explain why `Heartbeat` is required.
+When the reason for continuous work is not immediately obvious, the code should explain why `Heartbeat` is required.

 ### **Example**